 His restaurant, Usha, has gone from strength to strength since opening in 2002 and he would be the first to cite family, friends, staff and the community as playing pivotal roles in that success.

 It has allowed the father-of-five to give back plenty back, supporting numerous charity organisations over the years; yet while walking around his premises a few weeks ago he began wondering if there was more he could do.

-“I had seen something on the news involving Rohingya refugees and how they are being forced to flee Myanmar,” said Ibby.
+“I had seen something on the news involving Rohingya refugees and how they are being forced to flee Myanmar” said Ibby (pictured below).
 “The things that are happening to these people, it’s inhumane.
 They are being chased out of the county, houses are being burned to the ground, people are being killed.